Joseph A. Suneg: Construction

 Next, a 112-foot bell tower (which had been eliminated from the original church blueprints) became a reality.
-At 4pm on Sunday, January 6, 1963, Archbishop Gerald Thomas Bergan led the dedication of the Leo A Daly designed tower and the new chapel at its base.
+At 4 p.m. on Sunday, January 6, 1963, Archbishop Gerald Thomas Bergan led the dedication of the Leo A Daly designed tower and the new chapel at its base.
 The $200,000 addition had been completed the previous spring.
 The chapel is a memorial to William Foxley and the tower a memorial to Daniel J. Gross.
 The tower holds four bells.
 Bells number 2 and 3 were cast by Petit & Fritsen of Holland and paid for by Dr. Joseph Pleiss as a memorial to his wife Ida M. Pleiss.
 Bells number 1 and 4 were cast by McShane Bell Foundry of Baltimore.
 The 6,052 lbs (tone B♭) McShane bell was acquired by Msgr.
 Suneg in 1962 from Immaculate Conception parish in Leavenworth, Kansas.
 It was commissioned in 1885 by the first bishop of the Diocese of Leavenworth, Louis Mary Fink O.S.B. as a gift to the recently constructed Cathedral of the Immaculate Conception, which stood on that site since 1868.
 By 1947, the Diocese of Leavenworth was suppressed and assumed into the larger Roman Catholic Archdiocese of Kansas City in Kansas.
 And following a 1961 fire that destroyed the Cathedral, the parish no longer needed the large bell when a new, smaller church was constructed.
 Msgr.
 Suneg paid $3,600 for the bell which was installed with the others in 1965.